techworldwithmurali/kubernetes-zero-to-hero/README.md

 ## Step 7: Create an Nginx deployment to test the functionality of the Cluster Autoscaler

-Create an Nginx deployment and Horizontal Pod Autoscaler (HPA) to observe autoscaling behavior.
+Create an Nginx deployment to test the functionality of the Cluster Autoscaler.